 Here are some important tips that you as a diabetic patient should know.
 These recommendations can also be a useful guide for patients with other medical conditions such as high cholesterol, hypertension or high blood pressure, heart disease and …

 You should know the risk factors for getting the disease.
-This information will help you to reduce the risk factors and consequently, the condition itself.
+This information will help you to manage the risk factors and consequently, the condition itself.

 2) Know your medications

-3) Check the sugar on regular basis
+3) Check your blood sugar on regular basis

 Checking the sugar level on a regular basis is very important because it gives you an idea about how well your diabetes management is going.
 If the glucose level is high then something in the management needs to change.

 4) Don’t Stay Hungry

-Staying hungry can bother your body especially if you’ve diabetes and you’re on sugar lowering medications.
+Staying hungry can bother your body especially if you’ve diabetes mellitus and you’re on sugar lowering medications.
 It’s important that you eat on a regular basis.

 Both of these practices can be very harmful.
-If you take your blood sugar medication and don’t eat at all or eat too little then your sugar can definitely go down.
+If you take your blood sugar medication and don’t eat at all or eat too little then your blood sugar level can definitely go down.